-- Under the GDPR individuals have a general right to object to their data being processed in certain circumstances.
+- Under the UK GDPR individuals have a general right to object to their data being processed in certain circumstances.
 This right applies unless the data controller can demonstrate 'compelling legitimate grounds for the processing'.
-In the face of an objection from a patient, in many cases GPs are likely to be able to demonstrate 'compelling legitimate grounds' to continue holding the record because it is necessary for safe provision of direct care and processing which is necessary for compliance with a legal obligation.
-Should a patient ask for their record not to be shared with another healthcare professional for the purposes of their own care then this should generally be respected. - Where the processing is for research purposes, the right to object applies unless it would prevent or seriously impair research which is carried out for reasons of public interest.
-The onus is on the data controller to demonstrate that the 'public interest' in the research overrides an individual's expression of objection.
-This legal right to object is separate to any national opt-out model.
+In the face of an objection from a patient, in many cases GPs are likely to be able to demonstrate 'compelling legitimate grounds' to continue holding the record because it is necessary for safe provision of direct care. and processing which is necessary for compliance with a legal obligation.
+Should a patient ask for their record not to be shared with another healthcare professional for the purposes of their own care then this should generally be respected. - Where the processing is for research purposes, the right to object applies unless it would prevent or seriously impair research which is carried out for reasons of public interest.19 The onus is on the data controller to demonstrate that the 'public interest' in the research overrides an individual's expression of objection.
+This legal right to object is separate to any national opt-out model.20

-Most legal requirements to disclose will be in relation to preventative health or the management of the health service.
+15 Most legal requirements to disclose will be in relation to preventative health or the management of the health service.

-$17 \ \ Individuals \ also \ have \ the \ right \ not \ to \ be \ subject \ to \ a \ decision \ made \ solely \ by \ automated \ means - see \ p.7$
+$^{16 \;\; \}text{Individuals also have the right not to be subject to a decision made solely by automated means-see p.7}$

-Coupled with the associated medico-legal and contractual reasons to maintain accurate records.
+17 Coupled with the associated medico-legal and contractual reasons to maintain accurate records.

-Doctors should follow GMC guidance in this area.
+18 Doctors should follow GMC guidance in this area.
 Where patients object to sharing for their direct care the potential consequences should be explained to them.
 General Medical Council (2017) Confidentiality: good practice in handling patient information, paras 30-31

-The right to object can only be restricted when the 'appropriate safeguards' for processing special category data for research purposes are in place ie 'appropriate organisational and technical measures' (eg data security measures) and that the research will not cause distress to someone.
+19 The right to object can only be restricted when the 'appropriate safeguards' for processing special category data for research purposes are in place, in other words 'appropriate organisational and technical measures' (for example, data security measures) and that the research will not cause distress to someone.